Indiana University Maurer School of Law

-The Indiana University Maurer School of Law is located on the campus of Indiana University in Bloomington, Indiana.
-The school is named after Michael S. "Mickey" Maurer, an Indianapolis businessman and 1967 alumnus who donated $35 million in 2008.
-From its founding in 1842 until Maurer's donation, the school was known as the Indiana University School of Law – Bloomington.
+The Indiana University Maurer School of Law is the law school of Indiana University Bloomington, a public research university in Bloomington, Indiana.
+Established in 1842, the school is named after alumnus Michael S. "Mickey" Maurer, an Indianapolis businessman who donated $35 million to the school in 2008.

 The law school is one of two law schools operated by Indiana University, the other being the Indiana University Robert H. McKinney School of Law (IU McKinney) in Indianapolis.
 Although both law schools are part of Indiana University, each law school is wholly independent of the other.

-History and background
+History

 Founded in 1842, the Indiana University Maurer School of Law is one of the oldest law schools in the United States.
 The school is located on the southwest corner of the Indiana University Bloomington campus, which puts it in the center of Bloomington.
 The school maintains significant alumni bases in Indianapolis, Chicago, Washington D.C., and New York.